MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 ### 🧩 A Non Technical Explanation On How We Chose To Model The Domain?

-We wanted to understand how the growth of cities like __Kampala and Addis Ababa__ over the last two decades might be making floods worse, especially when combined with changing rainfall patterns.
+We wanted to understand how the growth of cities like __Kampala and Addis Ababa__ might be making floods worse over time, especially when combined with changing rainfall patterns.
 Our goal was to use real satellite data to explore whether there's a __connection between urban growth, rainfall,
     and flood events__, and what that might mean for future city planning.